-A considerable number of persons congregated near the Queen's wharf to witness the trial, and appeared much pleased ,with the "iron horse" as he snorted along the track.
+A considerable number of persons congregated near the Queen's wharf to witness the trial, and appeared much pleased with the "iron horse" as he snorted along the track.
 The rails were laid for about fourteen miles.

 The contract for the railroad from Toronto to Guelph was given at this time to Messrs.
-C. S. Gzowski & Co., for £7,408 currency per mile- $\pm 355,600$ for the whole distance.
+C. S. Gzowski & Co., for $\pounds 7,408$ currency per mile- $\pounds 355,600$ for the whole distance.